-The school takes a firm line in relation to all possible peer-on-peer abuse, including sexual violence and sexual harassment.
-In all cases, the recording and investigation process is the same.
-Peer-on-peer abuse can take on many forms, including:
+The school takes a firm line in relation to all possible child-on-child abuse.
+It can take on many forms, including:

-- sexual violence and sexual harassment

-- physical abuse such as hitting, kicking, shaking, biting, hair pulling

-- otherwise causing physical harm
+- sexual violence and sexual harassment - physical abuse such as hitting, kicking, shaking, biting, hair pulling - otherwise causing physical harm - consensual or non-consensual sharing of nudes semi-nudes images and/or videos [previously known as sexting] - initiating/hazing type violence and rituals

-- sexting

-- initiating/hazing type violence and rituals

-With regard to sexual violence and sexual harassment, the school pays due regard to Part 5 of KCSIE (September 2021) and the separate DfE guidance "Sexual violence and sexual harassment between children in schools and colleges".
+With regard to sexual violence and sexual harassment, the school pays due regard to Part 5 of KCSIE (September 2022).
 The school holds and promotes a clear view that sexual violence and sexual harassment are never acceptable and will not be tolerated.

-The school's procedures in relation to peer on peer abuse follow the DfE advice to adopt a "whole school" approach, involving all staff, pupils, governors and parents, as part of the school's broad approach to safeguarding.
+The school's procedures in relation to child-one-child abuse follow the DfE advice to adopt a "whole school" approach, involving all staff, pupils, governors and parents, as part of the school's broad approach to safeguarding.
 Central to such an approach are (i) staff training so that staff know what to do if they have a concern about a child and (ii) a planned curriculum and extra-curricular programme, including assemblies, which takes a preventative approach through the setting of values and standards and the promotion of the fundamental British values, notably in this context, of respect and tolerance.
 Through the wider curriculum, including including Relationships Education (Primary), Relationships and Sex Education (Secondary) and PSHCE (Personal, Social, Health and Citizenship Education), the school aims to provide pupils with an understanding appropriate to their age and stage of development of issues such as: